Shiva-Karimi-research/numerical-analysis-of-volterra-delay-equations/README.md

 ---

 ### 🔍 Observation
-The results reveal a clear distinction in convergence behavior across different delay parameters.
-For q = 0.5, the numerical error decreases steadily as the grid size increases, showing a strong convergence trend that closely follows the reference slope, indicating the expected order of accuracy.
+The results reveal distinct convergence behavior across different delay parameters.
+For moderate delay values (q = 0.5), the numerical error decreases steadily as the grid size increases, closely following the expected convergence trend.

-In contrast, for smaller values of q (q = 1/3 and q = 1/4), the error remains relatively constant and does not exhibit significant decay with increasing grid resolution.
-This suggests that the numerical scheme becomes less effective for smaller delay parameters, potentially due to increased stiffness or reduced smoothness in the solution.
+In contrast, for smaller delay parameters (q = 1/3 and q = 1/4), the error shows limited reduction with increasing grid resolution, indicating slower convergence and increased numerical difficulty.

-Overall, the method demonstrates stable and accurate convergence primarily for moderate delay values, while its performance degrades for smaller q, highlighting a limitation of the approach.
+Overall, the method demonstrates stable and accurate convergence for moderate delay values, while its performance degrades for smaller delays, highlighting a limitation of the approach.

 ### Example 2: Numerical Results for y(t) = cosh(t)

 The table presents the numerical error for different values of the delay parameter q, using m = 2, as the number of grid points N increases.
+**The results demonstrate consistent error reduction as the grid size increases, confirming stable convergence behavior across different delay parameters.**

 #### Case 1: q = 0.9